 Sundance and its neighbor Moondance are two genuinely enjoyable routes on beautiful tight-white rock.
 They're relatively high on the cliff, at what can be a sunny warm spot on a calm winter day.
 And because they're fairly far down the cliff, you'll likely have them to yourself.

 Both routes start from the same little platform nestled among pine trees.
 To get there, take the last trail up to the main cliff, as for Wasp.
 At the cliff, go right, under the big mound right of Wasp, then up the gully to the cliff.
-Keep on following a trail along the cliff, up and up, until you're forced to step right around some trees.
-You should be at the start of the route, at a small pedestal/clearing above some talus below.
+Keep on following a trail along the cliff, up and up, almost to its top, until you can take a short trail to the right away from the cliff.
+It should take you to the start of the route, at a small pedestal/clearing above some talus below.

 P1: Climb up the easy face straight up to a tree with rappel slings; may not have as much protection as you'd like (5.3).